Keto Bulgogi Beef Sushi Rolls

 Fill the shin (Nori sheets) with all the delicious and healthy fillings.
 If you have a sushi mat, definitely use that to help making the rolls.
 In my case, I simply layer a piece of shin (glossy side down) over a cutting board, fill the fillings around ⅓ of the way up from the bottom of the seaweed.
 Layer other ingredients down on top and roll from the bottom while gently press down and push in to make the filling stay in.

-More Low Carb Sushi and recipes
+More Sushi and nori wraps recipes

 - Nori Wraps with canned tuna